Welcome to the graduate program in Slavic Languages and Literatures at the University of Illinois, Urbana-Champaign.

 The faculty of the UIUC Slavic department represent a broad range of interests and methodological approaches, including the intersections of literature and law, medicine, and psychoanalysis; Russian-Jewish Studies; intellectual history; gender, sexuality, and the body; Stalinist culture; film history and theory; Czech revival culture; nationalism and literature; Polish modernism, postmodernism, and visual culture; exilic and émigré literature; and East European pop culture.
 I invite you to consult the list of faculty and their recent publications to appreciate the rich variety of their research.

-The department regularly hosts and co-sponsors conferences, which, in the past few years have included an international conference on “Russian Cinema After Communism,” February 2004; “Post-Communist Nostalgia,” 6–7 April 2006; the university Chancellor's conference "Russia-Business-Politics: Challenges and Opportunities," October 2006; the Czech Studies Workshop, 30 March–1 April 2007; the international conferences "Aleksandr Solzhenitsyn as Writer, Mythmaker and Public Figure in the Twenty-First Century," 14–16 June 2007; “Building the Balkans Anew: From Metaphor to Market” 21–22 September 2007; “Interpreting Emotion in Eastern Europe, Russia, and Eurasia” 19–21 June 2008; "Jews in the East European Borderlands: Daily Life, Violence, and Memory" 19–20 April 2009; “Russia's Role in Human Mobility: Historical and Contemporary Perspectives” 18–20 June 2009; and "The Socialist 1960s: Popular Culture and the Socialist City in Global Perspective" 24-26 June 2010.
+The department regularly hosts and co-sponsors conferences, which, in the past few years have included annual Slavic Graduate Student Association student symposia, and such meetings as: "Memories and Wars," Sept.
+2012; "Shostakovich: The Quartets in Context," Feb.
+20122; an international conference on “Russian Cinema After Communism,” February 2004; “Post-Communist Nostalgia,” 6–7 April 2006; the university Chancellor's conference "Russia-Business-Politics: Challenges and Opportunities," October 2006; the Czech Studies Workshop, 30 March–1 April 2007; the international conferences "Aleksandr Solzhenitsyn as Writer, Mythmaker and Public Figure in the Twenty-First Century," 14–16 June 2007; “Building the Balkans Anew: From Metaphor to Market” 21–22 September 2007; “Interpreting Emotion in Eastern Europe, Russia, and Eurasia” 19–21 June 2008; "Jews in the East European Borderlands: Daily Life, Violence, and Memory" 19–20 April 2009; “Russia's Role in Human Mobility: Historical and Contemporary Perspectives” 18–20 June 2009; and "The Socialist 1960s: Popular Culture and the Socialist City in Global Perspective" 24-26 June 2010.

 The Slavic department collaborates closely with other UIUC units, such as the Russian, East European, and Eurasian Center; the European Union Center; the History Department; the Program in Comparative and World Literature; the Unit for Cinema Studies; the Unit for Criticism and Interpretive Theory; the Gender and Women's Studies Program; the Program in Jewish Culture and Society; and the Illinois Program for Research in the Humanities.
 Graduate minors or certificates are available in Russian, East European, and Eurasian Studies; the Unit for Cinema Studies; the Unit for Criticism and Interpretive Theory; and the Gender and Women's Studies Program.